eth-gre/ReachedOut/README.md

 - Tracks individuals you connect with
 - Scans existing connections to see who accepts
 - Move them into the CRM
+- Alerts when follow ups are required
+- Quick follow ups with automatically formatted messages
-- Control the deal cycle and progression
+- Control their progression through the deal cycle
+- Clean, intuitive UI (even shows their profile photos!)